-The NRC staff reviewed the information provided by the licensee for the reevaluated seismic hazard for the Ginna site.
+The NRC staff reviewed the information provided by the licensee for the reevaluated seismic hazard for the Clinton site.
 Based on its review, the NRC staff concludes that the licensee conducted the hazard reevaluation using present-day methodologies and regulatory guidance, it appropriately characterized the site given the information available, and met the intent of the guidance for determining the reevaluated seismic hazard.
-Based upon the preceding analysis, the NRC staff concludes that the licensee provided an acceptable response to requested Information Items (1) through (3), (5), and (7), and screening review portion of Item (4), identified in Enclosure 1 of the 50.54(f) letter.
-The information for Enclosure 1 of the 50.54(f) letter Items (6), (8) and (9), are not required since, in accordance with the SPID criteria, the reevaluated seismic hazard level is bounded by the plant design-basis for frequencies between 1 and 10 Hz.
-Further, the licensee's reevaluated seismic hazard is acceptable to address other actions associated with NTTF Recommendation 2.1, "Seismic".
+Based upon the preceding analysis, the NRC staff concludes that the licensee provided an acceptable response to Requested Information Items (1) - (3), (5) - (9), and the comparison portion to Item (4) identified in Enclosure 1 of the 50.54(f) letter.
+Further, the licensee's reevaluated seismic hazard is acceptable to address other actions associated with NTTF Recommendation 2.1: Seismic.

-In reaching this determination, the NRC staff confirmed the licensee's conclusion that the licensee's GMRS for the Ginna site is bounded by the SSE for Ginna in the 1 to 10 Hz range, except for a narrow band exceedance between 9 and 10 Hz.
-The staff also confirmed the licensee's conclusion that the GMRS exceeds the SSE for Ginna above 10 Hz.
-As such, a seismic risk evaluation and SFP evaluation are not merited and a high-frequency confirmation is merited in accordance with the SPID criteria.
-The NRC review and acceptance of Exelon's high-frequency confirmation (i.e., Item (4)) will complete the Seismic Hazard Evaluation identified in Enclosure 1 of the 50.54(f) letter, for Ginna.
+In reaching this determination, the NRC staff confirms the licensee's conclusion that the licensee's GMRS for the Clinton site is bounded by the SSE in the 1 to 10 Hz range, but exceeds the SSE in a portion of the frequency range above 10 Hz.
+As such, a seismic risk evaluation and SFP evaluation (i.e., Requested Information Items (8) and (9)) are not merited, however a HF confirmation (i.e., Requested Information Item (4)) is merited.
+The NRC review and acceptance of Exelon's HF confirmation will complete the Seismic Hazard Evaluation identified in Enclosure 1 of the 50.54(f) letter.